-Zuj, DV and Palmer, MA and Hsu, KCM and Nicholson, E and Cushing, P and Gray, KE and Felmingham, KL, Impaired fear extinction associated with PTSD increases with hours-since-waking, Depression and anxiety, 33, (3) pp. 203-210.
+Zuj, DV and Palmer, MA and Hsu, KCM and Nicholson, EL and Cushing, PJ and Gray, KE and Felmingham, KL, Impaired fear extinction associated with PTSD increases with hours-since-waking, Depression and Anxiety, 33, (3) pp. 203-210.
 ISSN 1091-4269 (2016) [Refereed Article]

 Copyright 2016 Wiley Periodicals, Inc.

-BACKGROUND: Prior research has demonstrated that time-of-day may play an important role in the extinction of conditioned fear, with extinction better learned earlier in the day rather than later.
+Background: Prior research has demonstrated that time-of-day may play an important role in the extinction of conditioned fear, with extinction better learned earlier in the day rather than later.
 Impaired fear extinction memory is widely considered a key mechanism of posttraumatic stress disorder (PTSD).
 The relationship between fear extinction and PTSD symptoms may be moderated by hours-since-waking.

-METHOD: In the present experiment, we examined whether hours‐since‐waking would moderate fear extinction learning ability in a clinical PTSD sample (n = 15), compared to trauma‐exposed (n = 33) and nonexposed controls (n = 22).
+Method: In the present experiment, we examined whether hours‐since‐waking would moderate fear extinction learning ability in a clinical PTSD sample (n = 15), compared to trauma‐exposed (n = 33) and nonexposed controls (n = 22).
 Participants completed a standardized differential fear conditioning and extinction paradigm, providing skin conductance response measures to quantify conditioned responding.

-RESULTS: Mixed-model analysis of variance revealed a PTSD-specific impairment in extinction learning ability in the late extinction phase.
+Results: Mixed-model analysis of variance revealed a PTSD-specific impairment in extinction learning ability in the late extinction phase.
 A moderation analysis showed that hours-since-waking was a significant moderator of the relationship between impaired late extinction and PTSD symptoms.
 Specifically, we found that participants with higher PTSD symptoms demonstrated poorer fear extinction learning ability as they were awake for longer.

-CONCLUSIONS: The results of the current study add to a growing literature indicating deficits in fear extinction learning in PTSD samples, compared to trauma-exposed and nonexposed controls.
+Conclusions: The results of the current study add to a growing literature indicating deficits in fear extinction learning in PTSD samples, compared to trauma-exposed and nonexposed controls.
 These results support previous findings that fear extinction is impaired later in the day, and extends this to a clinical sample, suggesting that exposure-therapy may be optimized by scheduling sessions in the morning.

 |Item Type:||Refereed Article|

-|Keywords:||PTSD; fear conditioning; fear extinction; psychophysiology; sleep; time of waking|
+|Keywords:||PTSD, fear conditioning, fear extinction, psychophysiology, sleep, time of waking|

-|Research Division:||Medical and Health Sciences|
+|Research Division:||Health Sciences|

-|Research Field:||Mental Health|
+|Research Field:||Mental health services|

-|Objective Field:||Mental Health|
+|Objective Field:||Mental health|

-|Author:||Zuj, DV (Mr Daniel Zuj)|
+|UTAS Author:||Zuj, DV (Dr Daniel Zuj)|

-|Author:||Palmer, MA (Dr Matt Palmer)|
+|UTAS Author:||Palmer, MA (Associate Professor Matt Palmer)|

-|Author:||Hsu, KCM (Mr Ken Hsu)|
+|UTAS Author:||Hsu, KCM (Mr Ken Hsu)|

-|Author:||Nicholson, E (Ms Emma Nicholson)|
+|UTAS Author:||Nicholson, EL (Ms Emma Nicholson)|

-|Author:||Gray, KE (Miss Katherine Gray)|
+|UTAS Author:||Gray, KE (Miss Katherine Gray)|

-|Author:||Felmingham, KL (Professor Kim Felmingham)|
+|UTAS Author:||Felmingham, KL (Professor Kim Felmingham)|

-|Web of Science® Times Cited:||5|
+|Web of Science® Times Cited:||30|